-Perspectives is a 72-page magazine, appearing 3 times a year.
+Perspectives is a 70+-page magazine, appearing 3 times a year.
 Each issue is on a theme relevant to local church leadership and activity, and a resource for church leaders and training.
+The latest issue is Summer 2016 on Turning Churches Round.
+The Spring 2016 and earlier issues of Perspectives are available electronically on this website.

-We give practical support to local churches, e.g., helping them find staff through PLUS, providing consultancy on church strategy and issues, and advice on church governance and trust matters.
+We give practical support to local churches, e.g., helping them find staff, providing consultancy on church strategy and issues, and advice on church governance and trust matters.

 Local networking activities are key to the way we work.
 They aim to network and support local churches, their leaders, and others active in them.